Baraajr/micreoservices-blogs/readme.md

 # a simple app on microservices

 ## using custome event bus

 ## services exchange data using http requests

+## useing Kubernetes and Skaffold for automation